universitytheater/utheater.github.io/_shows/2022/spring/trail-oregon.md

     bio: is a third-year Molecular Engineering major on the Bioengineering track and a TAPS minor.
 She has previously worked on *The Winter's Tale* (Assistant Scenic Designer), *The Old Man and the Old Moon* (Assistant Scenic Designer), and *My H8 Letter to the Gr8 American Theater* (Assistant Sound Designer).
 She would like to thank her co-SM, Danielle, and the wonderful ASMs, Daniel and Emma, for sharing the workload of getting this show on its feet and for bringing fun into every rehearsal moment.
   - name: Danielle Yablonovskiy
     role: Deck Stage Manager
-    bio: is a second year Economics and Psychology major.
-She has previously worked on *Welcome Back to My Channel* (Assistant Stage Manager) and *Ah Wing and the Automaton Eagle":" Fall Workshop* (Stage Manager).
-She would like to thank Ariana for being the best co-SM ever and the rest of the cast and crew of *The Trail to Oregon* for making her first UChicago musical an unforgettable experience!
+    bio: "is a second-year Economics and Psychology major.
+She has previously worked on *Welcome Back to My Channel* (Assistant Stage Manager) and *Ah Wing and the Automaton Eagle: Fall Workshop* (Stage Manager).
+She would like to thank Ariana for being the best co-SM ever and the rest of the cast and crew of *The Trail to Oregon* for making her first UChicago musical an unforgettable experience!"
   - name: Eleni Lefakis
     role: Dramaturg/Assistant Director
     bio: is a first-year TAPS and Data Science major. *The Trail to Oregon!* is her second UT mainstage, the first being *The Heirs* (Stage Manager).
 She is currently a member of UT committee and an honorary member of Commedia Dell'Arte (Stage Manager).
 She is forever grateful to the cast and crew of this show for putting up with her ballet-inspired choreography and teaching her that the American Bison is not, in fact, extinct!